Today, you’re going to learn how to develop emotional resilience and stay healthy and happy during tough times.

 2. Write about things you have not talked about with others in detail.
 Write about what’s affecting your life in an unhealthy way, a recurrent memory or flashback from the past, your worries and fears, etc.

-3. The purpose from this expressive writing is to externalize your pain, once you filled the page, reread it and identify any insights, then throw away the paper.
+3. The purpose of this expressive writing is to externalize your pain, once you filled the page, reread it and identify any insights, then throw away the paper.

 If you feel distressed after writing, remember to try the strategies above, such as abdominal breathing, grounding, eye movements, to reduce your stress.